Yasu3D/saturn.yasu3d.art/docs/console_color.md

 ## File Structure

 Any `.toml` file in `./Data/ConsoleColor/` will be recognized as a `console color`.
-Putting console colors in sub-folders isn't as necessary as with other cosmetics, since they're contained to one file.
+Putting console colors in sub-directories isn't as necessary as with other cosmetics, since they're contained to one file.

 ```toml
 guid = "00000000-0000-0000-0000-000000000000"